Prem Nath Hoon: Later life

 After retirement, he was appointed as the senior adviser to the textile company Birla VXL (now Digjam) from 1988 to 1990.
 He was appointed the Managing Director of Jiyajeerao Cotton Mills in Gwalior.
 Later he was involved in the construction activities in Navi Mumbai from 1991 to 1998.
 In 1999, he published his memoir Unmasking Secrets Of Turbulence – Midnight Freedom To A Nuclear Dawn.
 He also published The Untold Truth in 2015 in which he claimed that the Indian military officers planned a coup to overthrow the Rajiv Gandhi led government.
 Air Marshal Randhir Singh rejected his claim and called it his "own perception".
 Colonel K. S. Pathak told that the military personnel in Delhi might have been mobilized for other reasons.

-He was associated with Shiv Sena and headed the ex-servicemen wing of the party from 1999 to 2005.
+Prem Nath Hoon was associated with Shiv Sena and headed the ex-servicemen wing of the party from 1999 to 2005.
 He later ran a car dealership in Chandigarh.
 In 2013, he had joined the Bharatiya Janata Party.

-He died on 6 January 2020 in Command Hospital, Chandimandir following brain hemorrhage.
+Prem Nath Hoon died on 6 January 2020 in Command Hospital, Chandimandir following brain hemorrhage.
 His cremation rites were performed the next day at Sector 25 cremation ground in Chandigarh.